moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 ### Exploring, Transforming, and Visualizing Data
  - Lab 1: BigQuery Basics
- - Lab 2: Explore your Ecommerce Dataset with SQL in Google BigQuery

  - Lab 3: Creating a Data Transformation Pipeline with Cloud Dataprep
  - Lab 4: How to Build a BI Dashboard Using Google Data Studio and BigQuery